 Balinese water temples are nested among the rational works of engineering throughout the irrigation district of the island.
-Water management in Bali is a wonderful combination of rational engineering and non-rational religion.
+Water management in Bali effectively combines rational engineering with non-rational religion to ensure a plentiful water supply.

 The Horizon of Reason Articles